madrus/nxmadrus/docs/README.md

 ### Nx Root Project Creation

-I have installed the initial project with this command: `npx create-nx-workspace it-force`.
+I have installed the initial project with this command: `npx create-nx-workspace@latest`.
 Further, my choices were:
 - React Typescript
 - no Nx Cloud
 - Stylguidist UI library with `vitejs`